 16. De Beers: “A diamond is forever.”

-De Beers tells makes a bold statement with its original product slogan by saying that a diamond is forever.
-If it lasts forever, the worth of the product is magnified in its customers’ eyes.
+This product slogan changed a generation.
+De Beers makes a bold statement with its original product slogan by saying that a diamond is forever.
+If it lasts forever (much like custom buttons), the worth of the product is magnified in its customers’ eyes.
+This slogan made diamond engagement rings the standard – it also influences the slogan for companies that also sell jewelry.
+Overall, a very effective marketing strategy.

 17. Levi’s: “Quality never goes out of style.”

+Good brand slogans are instantly recognizable.
 An old company, Levi’s jeans have been on the market since 1853.
-Over 150 years later, one can assume that the vast majority of, if not all, Americans own at least one pair of Levi jeans.
+Over 150 years later, one can assume that the vast majority of, if not all, Americans own at least one pair of Levi jeans, making this a brilliant product slogan.

 18. Nokia: “Connecting people”

+Few brand names in the technological market are as recognizable as Nokia.
 Known for its durability and being a stable phone, Nokia was one of the first cell phone companies in the market.
-Therefore, its slogan speaks the truth: it is known for connecting people.
+Therefore, its famous slogan speaks the truth: it is known for connecting people.

 19. Sony: “Make believe”

 Creating imaginary universes and stories is what made videogames interesting.
-Sony’s slogan allows customers to jump into a new world and “make believe” while using its products.
+Sony’s catchy slogan allows customers to jump into a new world and “make believe” while using its products.
+Placing Sony brand names on a product guarantees instant trust.

 20. EA games: “Challenge everything.”

+Advertising slogans for gamers have to be catchy.
 The majority of EA games are competition games: racing games, sports games, battle games.
 They are a challenge, a competition for each user to come out first and on top.
-This slogan explains the mission of its games.
+EA company slogans explain the mission of its games.

 21. Subway: “Eat fresh.”

+This famous slogan is easily recognizable.
 Subway’s product slogan, “eat fresh,” refers to its ingredients: bread is made fresh every day, vegetables are cut every morning, cookies baked every day, and so on.
 Customers want fresh food, not frozen and are more willing to eat something they know is fresh.
+Catchy slogans often benefit the company the most.
+There is a reason this is considered one of the best slogans out there.

 22. Maxwell House Coffee: “Good till the last drop.”